 We currently offer two sessions daily, with up to 30 children attending in each session.

 In addition to this, we have a limited number of 30 hour places for parents who are eligible.
 To check your eligibility, please click here.

 We have a qualified and experienced staff who ensure that your child learns in a caring and stimulating environment.

 A Typical Session

-- Whole class time: children gather together as a whole group to welcome each other and learn days of the week.
+- Whole class time: Children gather together as a whole group to welcome each other and learn the days of the week.
 In this time we celebrate children’s achievements, progress and talk about activities that are planned.

 - Focused activities: These cover many skills from cooking, painting, using the computer to walks in the school grounds to explore the natural habitat in small groups.

 - Snack time: The snack area, which has the choice of blackcurrant, orange, milk and water and a variety of fruit, is available for the children throughout the session.
 On some days we introduce new foods such as cereal, toast and foods from other cultures.
 The children can choose when they have their snack, pour their own drinks, and wash their cups up when they are finished.

 - Group Time: Children get together with their key worker in their group to develop a range of skills, such as making sets of objects or identifying shapes.
 Children will also experience activities planned to develop social, creative, physical, design and making, and ICT skills.